Frequently Asked Questions

 A: The only cost that applicants will incur to the Centre is the JMD $500 application fee.
 There will be no fees to participate in the practical training programme, but successful applicants will be expected to cover all personal costs in attending training and other activities, including but not limited to, transportation and/or accommodation.

 Q: How much time will I be expected to spend in Montego-Bay?

 A: Successful applicants will be required to attend a mandatory practical training programme that will meet once weekly for a period of up to twelve (12) weeks, in addition to a 2-day Orientation.
-For Cohort 5, this will run from the end of June until the end of September 2013.
+For Cohort 6, this will run from the end of beginning of January 2014 until mid-April 2014.
 Applicants who progress to the Incubator stage of the programme, will have access to all services and resources available in the Branson Centre to be used at their convenience.
 By submitting an application packet, all potential applicants acknowledge and accept this arrangement.

 Then what are you waiting for?
 We would love to hear from you!
 Please tell us about yourself and your business plan using the link below.

 A: All types of donations are welcome, whether in cash, kind or time.
 Please contact us at firstname.lastname@example.org.

 Q: Who do I contact if I’m interested in hosting a fundraiser for the Branson Centre of Entrepreneurship - Caribbean or donating proceeds from a fundraiser previously held?

 A: This sounds great!
 Please contact us at email@example.com

 Q: How can I volunteer my services as an experienced entrepreneur?